Information for Contributors

 Tables and figures

-All tables and figures should be numbered and labeled below the
+All tables and figures should be numbered and labeled below the table in the following form:

 Table 1.
 Comparison of Chinese and Kam-Tai forms.